By Jean McGianni Celestin

 Sanford, Fla., the site of the teen’s death, became the scene of all sorts of civil rights marches.

-But it also clouded our perception of reality and made us believe that justice for a dead, innocent black boy was possible in a society that hunts his kind with proclivity.
+The emotionalism created by this tragedy riled all of us.
+The absurdity of Zimmerman’s altering accounts to Sanford Police, the inconsistencies, the sense of entitlement and lack of remorse he displayed made us angry; and, rightfully so.
+But it also clouded our perception of reality and made us believe that restitution for a dead black boy was possible in a society that hunts his kind with proclivity.

 of what’s going on and of how white sees black in America.
 The residue is all around us.
 It’s on the tombs of Oscar Grant, Amadou Diallo, Sean Bell, Ousmane Zongo, Patrick Dorismond, and the thousands who’ve been victimized by this form of domestic terrorism.

 The Fear of Black Skin

 The fear that killed Trayvon Martin is real.
 It might sound counterintuitive in a white-dominated society, but its evidence is clear.
 It is possibly the only honest statement George Zimmerman made when he claimed that he was afraid of the unarmed teenager on the night of their encounter.
 Black people’s mere presence among whites creates a knee-jerk reaction that breeds the type of confrontation Zimmerman and Martin had that night.
 It’s rooted in the axiom that blacks are violent, can’t be trusted, and must be kept in their place.
 And though conservatives and Zimmerman apologists have pointed to his Hispanic background to counter assertions that race played a role, the reality is Zimmerman’s skin color affords him authority when it comes to blacks.